RemyPaulJr/notes/Apache Airflow.md

 •  **Scheduler**: Runs your DAGs on schedule
 •  **Web UI**: Visual interface to monitor and manage your pipelines

+Why is Airflow Helpful?

+1. Automation & Scheduling
+	•  Run tasks on schedules (daily, hourly, weekly)
+	•  No more manual cron jobs or remembering to run scripts

+2. Dependency Management
+	•  Tasks run in the right order
+	•  If Task A fails, Task B won't run (preventing cascading failures)

+3. Monitoring & Alerting
+	•  Visual dashboard showing pipeline status
+	•  Get notifications when things fail
+	•  Retry failed tasks automatically

+4. Scalability
+	•  Can run on multiple machines
+	•  Handles complex workflows with many steps
 ### Why am I using Airflow for this project?

 Mainly to reduce manual effort.